-Changes in gender norms may be readily apparent from changing discourse in the media and in society more broadly.
-For example, the rise of the #MeToo movement or the movement against gender-based violence in India indicate pressure for a shift in norms about what is acceptable and unacceptable behaviour.
+Changes in gender norms may be readily apparent from changing discourse in the media and, more broadly, across society.
+For example, the rise of the #MeToo movement or the movement against gender-based violence in India signal pressure for a shift in norms about what is acceptable and unacceptable behaviour.

-Taking a long-term view raises an important challenge for evaluations of norm change initiatives, as these usually take place shortly after the end of a project and highlight the need for more follow-up evaluations after a number of years, as some project impacts may only be visible after some years, or after more consistent, long term support for change.
+Taking a long-term view raises an important challenge for evaluations of norm change initiatives, as these usually take place shortly after the end of a project and often stress the need for more follow-up evaluations after a number of years.
+Some project impacts may only be visible years later, or after more consistent, long-term support for change.

 Some approaches to measuring norm change focus on proxies, such as outcomes or attitudes; others aim to measure norms themselves by examining perceptions of appropriate behaviour in particular circumstances.

 What is ALIGN’s Community of Practice and how can I get involved?

-On our digital platform, you can search for resources in the resource hub, read thematic guides and blogs curated by experts, find information about funding opportunities, and view links to other relevant initiatives and web forums.
-ALIGN also hosts events and webinars, and encourages our community to recommend resources, attend events, apply for funding, and participate in our online discussions and webinars.
+On our digital platform, you can search for resources in the resource hub, read thematic guides and blogs curated by experts, find information about funding opportunities, and view links to other relevant initiatives.
+ALIGN also hosts events and webinars, and we encourage our community to recommend resources, attend events, apply for funding, and participate in our online discussions and webinars.